MarionNafula/My_Car_Race_Project/README.md

 - PUT /circuits/<id>: Update a circuit by ID
 - DELETE /circuits/<id>: Delete a circuit by ID

+## Backend
+The backend site can be viewed at [https://my-car-race-project.onrender.com]

 ## License
 This project is licensed under the MIT License.